 The standard Contract Conditions (PW-CF1 to PW-CF5) set out the legal obligations, roles and responsibilities of the parties (and those of their agents) in a contract.
 The Conditions have been drafted for each contract so that they are generic and to the greatest extent possible the provisions in them are the same in all five.

-The other Contract Conditions (PW-CF6, PW-CF7 and PW-CF8) are also standard contract conditions that, by virtue of the type of project they are used for, are less complex than those for PW-CF1 to PW-CF5.
+The other Contract Conditions (PW-CF6, PW-CF7, PW-CF8, PW-CF10 and PW-CF11) are also standard contract conditions that have been developed to suit different requirements.